Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 What is Rosa Mundi?

 Rosa Mundi (Rosa gallica ‘Versicolor’) is an ancient rose native to Europe.
 It is a sport of the famous Apothecary’s Rose (Rosa gallica).
 A “sport” is a genetic mutation that happens spontaneously (no human intervention) and changes the color or shape of part of a plant such as its leaves or flowers.
 The sport can be a result of naturally occurring changes in the cells of the plant or by changes in its environment such as extreme temperature fluctuations.

 Rosa mundi is hardy in zones 4 - 11.
 It is a compact rose growing 3’ to 4’ tall and makes an excellent hedge.
 The branches have very few thorns.
 The flowers are semi-double and striped white and dark pink or crimson.
 They have a typical old rose fragrance.
 Rosa mundi flowers once a year in the late spring.
 Rose hips, beloved of birds, develop in the fall.
 Like most heirloom roses, rosa mundi is disease resistant

 How to Grow Rosa Mundi

 Rosa mundi is easy to grow like its parent.
-It will tolerate shade and poor soil.
+It will tolerate some shade and poor soil.
 The soil does have to be well-drained.
-Mine grows next to my shed which gets only a few hours of sunlight each day.
+Mine grows next to my shed and gets only a few hours of sunlight each day.
 The rose spreads by suckering.
 A sucker is an offshoot of a plant, the result of the growth of an underground stolen.
 You should remove suckers because as their name implies, they suck water and nutrients from the parent shrub.
 Heirloom roses have a tendency to sucker freely and can become invasive, taking over your garden.

 How to Prune Rosa Mundi